Grade Level: 6th – 8th grade

 1. Begin the lesson by having students watch the Science Friday video, “Fossils from the Dawn of Dinos.”
 Discuss with students how fossils are formed.
 What are some different types of fossils a paleontologist might find at an archaeological site?
 What is the difference between body fossils and trace fossils?

-2. On the worksheet at the end of this lesson, students will see three columns, each column labeled.
-Inform students that they will act as paleontologists by examining several dinosaur fossils and determining whether they are either body or trace fossils.
+2. Inform students that they will act as paleontologists by examining several dinosaur fossils and determining whether they are either body or trace fossils.
+Help students create a four-column chart on a sheet of paper or in their notebooks.
+Label the columns from left to right "Fossil Letter", "Fossil Sketch", "Predictions", and "Fossil Type".

 3. Hand out one fossil to each pair or group of students.
 Have students observe the fossil using a magnifying lens.
 Students should sketch a diagram of the fossil, with the letter on the label of their fossil, in the first column of their chart.
 Are there any patterns or distinguishing features on the fossil?
 What does it look like?